 6. Cats can help control pests

-Cats are instinctive hunters — it’s ingrained within their very DNA!
-So, if you’ve got a farm with a huge vermin problem, getting a cat can be a great solution to keep those rodents in check.
-Urban cats can be the cause of many bird deaths, so you may want to kit your cat out with a bell on their collar or allow them to indulge their hunting instincts using toys instead!
+Cats are instinctive hunters; it’s ingrained within their DNA!
+So, if you have a farm with a huge rodent problem, getting a cat can be a great solution to keep the rodents in check.
+Urban cats can be the cause of bird deaths, so you may want to attach a bell to their collar or allow them to indulge their hunting instincts using toys instead!

 7. Cats groom themselves

-Cats are fastidious groomers, so you’ll often see your cat giving themselves a good wash to keep them sparkling clean.
+Cats are fastidious groomers, and you’ll often see your cat giving themselves a good wash to keep them sparkling clean.
 Contrast this to a dog, which can be found rolling in stinky fox poop that you have to wash off!
-Longhaired cats do need brushing to help keep their fur free from tangles, but compared to a dog, there’s less maintenance involved.
+Longhaired and shorthaired cats need brushing to help keep their fur free from tangles, but compared to a dog, there’s less maintenance involved.